core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200248.md

 `func (o *InlineResponse200248) HasUplinks() bool`

 HasUplinks returns a boolean if a field has been set.

-### GetVpnMode

-`func (o *InlineResponse200248) GetVpnMode() string`

-GetVpnMode returns the VpnMode field if non-nil, zero value otherwise.

-### GetVpnModeOk

-`func (o *InlineResponse200248) GetVpnModeOk() (*string, bool)`

-GetVpnModeOk returns a tuple with the VpnMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVpnMode

-`func (o *InlineResponse200248) SetVpnMode(v string)`

-SetVpnMode sets VpnMode field to given value.

-### HasVpnMode

-`func (o *InlineResponse200248) HasVpnMode() bool`

-HasVpnMode returns a boolean if a field has been set.

-### GetExportedSubnets

-`func (o *InlineResponse200248) GetExportedSubnets() []OrganizationsOrganizationIdApplianceVpnStatusesExportedSubnets`

-GetExportedSubnets returns the ExportedSubnets field if non-nil, zero value otherwise.

-### GetExportedSubnetsOk

-`func (o *InlineResponse200248) GetExportedSubnetsOk() (*[]OrganizationsOrganizationIdApplianceVpnStatusesExportedSubnets, bool)`

-GetExportedSubnetsOk returns a tuple with the ExportedSubnets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExportedSubnets

-`func (o *InlineResponse200248) SetExportedSubnets(v []OrganizationsOrganizationIdApplianceVpnStatusesExportedSubnets)`

-SetExportedSubnets sets ExportedSubnets field to given value.

-### HasExportedSubnets

-`func (o *InlineResponse200248) HasExportedSubnets() bool`

-HasExportedSubnets returns a boolean if a field has been set.

-### GetMerakiVpnPeers

-`func (o *InlineResponse200248) GetMerakiVpnPeers() []OrganizationsOrganizationIdApplianceVpnStatusesMerakiVpnPeers`

-GetMerakiVpnPeers returns the MerakiVpnPeers field if non-nil, zero value otherwise.

-### GetMerakiVpnPeersOk

-`func (o *InlineResponse200248) GetMerakiVpnPeersOk() (*[]OrganizationsOrganizationIdApplianceVpnStatusesMerakiVpnPeers, bool)`

-GetMerakiVpnPeersOk returns a tuple with the MerakiVpnPeers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMerakiVpnPeers

-`func (o *InlineResponse200248) SetMerakiVpnPeers(v []OrganizationsOrganizationIdApplianceVpnStatusesMerakiVpnPeers)`

-SetMerakiVpnPeers sets MerakiVpnPeers field to given value.

-### HasMerakiVpnPeers

-`func (o *InlineResponse200248) HasMerakiVpnPeers() bool`

-HasMerakiVpnPeers returns a boolean if a field has been set.

-### GetThirdPartyVpnPeers

-`func (o *InlineResponse200248) GetThirdPartyVpnPeers() []OrganizationsOrganizationIdApplianceVpnStatusesThirdPartyVpnPeers`

-GetThirdPartyVpnPeers returns the ThirdPartyVpnPeers field if non-nil, zero value otherwise.

-### GetThirdPartyVpnPeersOk

-`func (o *InlineResponse200248) GetThirdPartyVpnPeersOk() (*[]OrganizationsOrganizationIdApplianceVpnStatusesThirdPartyVpnPeers, bool)`

-GetThirdPartyVpnPeersOk returns a tuple with the ThirdPartyVpnPeers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetThirdPartyVpnPeers

-`func (o *InlineResponse200248) SetThirdPartyVpnPeers(v []OrganizationsOrganizationIdApplianceVpnStatusesThirdPartyVpnPeers)`

-SetThirdPartyVpnPeers sets ThirdPartyVpnPeers field to given value.

-### HasThirdPartyVpnPeers

-`func (o *InlineResponse200248) HasThirdPartyVpnPeers() bool`

-HasThirdPartyVpnPeers returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)